Tao-Hu/VarianceComponentTest.jl/docs/usage.md

 # Usage

-The core function in *ExactVarianceComponentTest.jl* is *gwasvctest*, which wraps the three types of exact tests.
+The core function in *VarianceComponentTest.jl* is *gwasvctest*, which wraps the three types of exact tests.
 The usage for *gwasvctest* is

 ```julia
 gwasvctest(Name = Value)